 Many projects get tied up in internal processes and that can lead to a slow-down in the work rate.
 In turn, deadlines get stretched, costs rise and an interesting and exciting project becomes a burden for clients.

 Specialist external agencies are geared up to work on particular project types.
 They have the resources and processes in place to work very efficiently and produce high quality work quickly.

 In its broadest sense, there’s an economic benefit to bringing in an outside agency.
-Content design agencies live and breathe in content creation so they can provide innovative ideas for repurposing content and reaching wider audiences.
+Content design agencies live and breathe in content creation.
+They can provide innovative ideas for repurposing content and reaching wider audiences.
 This could result in a much higher ROI.

-As for resourcing, it means the in-house team can turn its attention to other pressing projects and, in terms of the product, an agency should aim to give value by creating content that can be used in a wide range of ways; from business development to social engagement.
+As for resourcing, it means the in-house team can turn its attention to other pressing projects.
+In terms of the product, an agency should aim to give value by creating content that can be used in a wide range of ways; from business development to social engagement.

 It pays to have one eye on the future as well as the present.
 If the client is happy because the project goes well and the results are good, it now knows it has an external agency on their books that it can trust to get a job done and done well.

-Meanwhile, the agency will have a good understanding of the aims of the business as well as the audience, and can provide continued value in the form of innovative ideas and suggestions.
+Meanwhile, the agency will have a good understanding of the aims of the business as well as the audience.
+They can provide continued value in the form of innovative ideas and suggestions.

 Using a content design agency can have a big impact on a range of outcomes; from creative output to overall brand value, and audience engagement to sales enquiries.

 What’s more, it can bring a wealth of specific experience to help you squeeze the most content from your budget, maximising value and return on investment.